 The Doctor of Healthcare Science (DHSc) degree was developed specifically for the allied health professional (certified/licensed), advanced practice clinician or healthcare manager who has the desire to continue their education as a means of advancing their career within diverse healthcare settings.
 Applicants must be currently working in a health care practice setting or health professions education program.
 (The Doctor of Medical Science, or DMSc, program is a similar program designed specifically for physician assistants.)

-The Doctor of Healthcare Science degree will be delivered in an online manner (100% online with the opportunity to engage in onsite in-person seminars each semester).
+The Doctor of Healthcare Science degree will be delivered in an online manner (100% online).
 The 36-credit curriculum will be presented primarily asynchronously with limited synchronous instruction on the Moodle® learning management system.
 Synchronous sessions will facilitate collaborative learning and discussion of content.
-Students will participate in nine credits each semester, as well as participate in on-campus orientation seminars at the start of each semester.
-These seminars will promote cohort development, encourage collaboration with other interprofessional students and faculty, and provide a venue for the presentation of their scholarly projects (students may attend via Zoom if they must connect virtually).
+Students will participate in nine credits each semester.

-The DHSc program is accredited as part of Pacific University’s regional accreditation by the Northwest Commission on Colleges and Universities (NWCCU), and subject to review by Pacific University’s Graduate Council.
+The DHSc program is accredited as part of Pacific University’s institutional accreditation by the Northwest Commission on Colleges and Universities (NWCCU), and subject to review by Pacific University’s Graduate Council.

 Emily Josi | Assistant Director of Graduate and Professional Admissions and Marketing

 Amber Vanzant, MAT | Program Administrator

 Katie Bell, EdD, RDH | Director | School of Healthcare Administration and Leadership

 Director and Professor | Doctor of Science Program

 Associate Dean | Interprofessional Education

 Director | Program of Interprofessional Practice, Education and Research (PIPER)